 Dr Daniel Laufer

-Dr Daniel Laufer, PhD, MBA (The University of Texas at Austin, USA), is an Associate Professor of Marketing, and a former head of the school and member of the faculty management team (2014-2017).
+Dr Daniel Laufer, PhD, MBA (The University of Texas at Austin, USA), is an Associate Professor of Marketing, and a former head of the school and member of the faculty management team (2014-2017, see information here).
+His primary area of expertise is Crisis Management, and his research focuses on crisis communications, and gaining a better understanding of how stakeholders react to crises.

-Before coming to New Zealand, Dr Laufer was a faculty member at major universities in the USA, and he also taught at leading business schools in Germany, South Korea, Mexico, Canada, Israel and Austria.
+Before moving to New Zealand, Dr Laufer was a faculty member at leading universities in the USA, and he also taught at highly ranked business schools in Germany, South Korea, Mexico, Canada, Israel and Austria.
 Prior to entering academia, Dr Laufer worked as a manager at a "Big 4" accounting firm in the USA.
 He was also the owner and founder of his own international consulting firm for which he was selected by ABC News in Houston, Texas as their "Business Person of the Week"

-Dr Laufer's published research involves data collected from consumers around the world (North America, Europe, Asia), and his articles have appeared in leading academic journals including the Journal of the Academy of Marketing Science, the Journal of Consumer Psychology, the European Journal of Marketing, Psychology and Marketing, International Marketing Review, and Public Relations Review.
+Dr Laufer's published research involves data collected from consumers around the world (North America, Europe, Asia), and his articles have appeared in leading academic and managerial journals.
+These include the Journal of the Academy of Marketing Science, the Journal of Consumer Psychology, Public Relations Review, Business Horizons, Psychology and Marketing, the Journal of International Management, the European Journal of Marketing and International Marketing Review.

-In addition to his publications, Dr Laufer is frequently quoted in the media as an expert on topics related to Crisis Management.
-He serves on a panel of experts for the Wall Street Journal commenting on best practices in Crisis Management, and Dr Laufer’s commentary has also appeared in other major global media outlets as well.
-These include the Associated Press, CNN, BusinessWeek, Sina News in China, Nikkei Business Daily in Japan, the Korea Times in South Korea, Radio New Zealand and the New Zealand Herald.
+Dr Laufer is a frequent commentator in the media on topics related to Crisis Management.
+He has served on a panel of experts for the Wall Street Journal since 2014 discussing best practices on Crisis Management, and Dr Laufer’s commentary has also appeared in other major global media outlets as well.
+These include the Economist, the Associated Press, CNN, BusinessWeek, Sina News in China, Nikkei Business Daily in Japan, the Korea Times in South Korea, Financieele Dagblad (“fd”) in the Netherlands, Der Standard in Austria, Haaretz in Israel, ECO in Portugal, Radio New Zealand, and the New Zealand Herald.
+Recently Dr. Laufer’s article on the topic of Crisis Contagion together with Yijing Wang in Business Horizons was featured in the Wall Street Journal and the AACSB’s influential magazine BizEd.

-Dr Laufer has taught executive courses on the topic of Crisis Management at leading universities worldwide, and his article about the importance of Crisis Management courses in business schools ("Charting a Course Through Crisis") was published in the AACSB's magazine BizEd in 2010.
+Dr Laufer teaches executive courses on the topic of Crisis Management at leading universities worldwide, and his article about the importance of Crisis Management courses in business schools was published in the AACSB's magazine BizEd in 2010.

 BSc Buffalo; MBA, PhD Texas